Tonks89/RoboND-Kinematics-Project/writeup_template.md

   ![](https://latex.codecogs.com/gif.latex?\theta_2%20%3D%20\pi/2%20-%20A%20-%20alp_1)

+  The following figure illustrates each of the angles involved in the above computation.
+To determine them, two auxiliary triangles were used.

-  First, the sides of the auxiliary triangle 1 and 2 are computed:
+  First, the sides of the auxiliary triangle 1 and 2 were computed:

   ![](https://latex.codecogs.com/gif.latex?a%20%3D%20%5Csqrt%7Bd_4%5E%7B2%7D%20&plus;%20a_3%5E%7B2%7D%7D)